openmc-dev/openmc/docs/source/usersguide/input.rst

   :id:
     A unique integer that can be used to identify the lattice.

+  :label:
+    An optional string label to identify the hex_lattice in summary output files.
+This string is limited to 52 characters for formatting purposes.

+    *Default*: ""

   :n_rings:
     An integer representing the number of radial ring positions in the xy-plane.